Lucie, Lady Duff-Gordon: Personal life

 She and Duff-Gordon had four children.
 Their daughter Janet Ann Ross was born in 1842 and died in 1927.
 Their second child was born in 1849 but died after only a few months of life.
 Their third child Maurice (1849–1896) became Sir Maurice Duff-Gordon, 4th Baronet.
-Their fourth child Urania was born in 1858 and died on 22 September 1877.
+Their fourth child Urania Duff-Gordon was born in 1858 and died on 22 September 1877.

 Sir Maurice's daughter Caroline "Lina" (1874–1964) became an author and foreign correspondent for The Observer; she was the mother of author Gordon Waterfield and grandmother of the historian Sir Antony Beevor.

 Works

 Lucie Austin commenced her literary life with translations, her earliest work being Barthold Niebuhr's Studies of Ancient Grecian Mythology, which was published in 1839 under her mother's name.
 In 1844 she translated Wilhelm Meinhold's Mary Schweidler, the Amber Witch, a narrative dressed up as a 17th-century chronicle, and concocted to discredit rationalist methods of biblical criticism.
 In 1845 she published The French in Algiers, from the German and French of C. Lamping, and in 1846 Narrative of Remarkable Criminal Trials, by P. J. A. von Feuerbach.

-Sir Alexander Duff-Gordon, in conjunction with his wife, translated in 1847 Memoirs of the House of Brandenberg, by L. von Ranke.
+In 1847 she and her husband Sir Alexander Duff-Gordon, translated Memoirs of the House of Brandenberg, by L. von Ranke.

 She translated Stella and Vanessa, a romance by A. F. L. de Wailly, and in 1853 two other works: The Village Doctor, by the Countess d'Arbouville, and Ferdinand I and Maximilian II of Austria, by L. von Ranke.
-To this list of translations must be added The Russians in Bulgaria and Roumelia, 1828–29, by Baron von Moltke, 1854.
+In 1854 she translated The Russians in Bulgaria and Roumelia, 1828–29, by Baron von Moltke.
 She edited The History and Literature of the Crusades, by H. C. L. von Sybel, in 1861.

 Letters from Egypt

-The first volume of Lady Duff-Gordon's 'Letters from Egypt' was published by Macmillan and Co. in May 1865, with a preface by her mother, Sarah Austin.
-This book is the best known and most interesting of her productions.

-In 1875 a volume containing the 'Last Letters from Egypt,' to which were added 'Letters from the Cape,' reprinted from 'Vacation Tourists' (1864), with a memoir of Lady Duff- Gordon by her daughter Janet Ross was published by Macmillan and Co.
+The first volume of Lady Duff-Gordon's Letters from Egypt was published by Macmillan and Co. in May 1865, with a preface by her mother, Sarah Austin.
+This book is the best known and considered the most interesting of her productions.
+In 1875 a volume containing the Last Letters from Egypt, to which were added Letters from the Cape, reprinted from Vacation Tourists (1864), with a memoir of Lady Duff-Gordon by her daughter Janet Ross was published by Macmillan and Co.
 A second edition appeared in 1876.

-In 1902 a revised edition was published by R. Brimley Johnson with a memoir of Lady Duff- Gordon by her daughter Janet Ross and a new introduction by George Meredith.
+In 1902 a revised edition was published by R. Brimley Johnson with a memoir of Lady Duff-Gordon by her daughter Janet Ross and a new introduction by George Meredith.
 This had the letters as they were written, omitting only the purely family matter which her daughter deemed as of no interest to the public.